unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 Characters have a proficiency bonus determined by level.
 Monsters also have this bonus, which is incorporated in their stat blocks.
 The bonus is used in the rules on ability checks, saving throws, and attack rolls.

-Your proficiency bonus can’t be added to a single die roll or other number more than once.
+Your proficiency bonus can't be added to a single die roll or other number more than once.
 For example, if two different rules say you can add your proficiency bonus to a Wisdom saving throw, you nevertheless add the bonus only once when you make the save.

 Occasionally, your proficiency bonus might be multiplied or divided (doubled or halved, for example) before you apply it.
-For example, the scoundrel’s Expertise feature doubles the proficiency bonus for certain ability checks.
+For example, the scoundrel's Expertise feature doubles the proficiency bonus for certain ability checks.
 If a circumstance suggests that your proficiency bonus applies more than once to the same roll, you still add it only once and multiply or divide it only once.

-By the same token, if a feature or effect allows you to multiply your proficiency bonus when making an ability check that wouldn’t normally benefit from your proficiency bonus, you still don’t add the bonus to the check.
+By the same token, if a feature or effect allows you to multiply your proficiency bonus when making an ability check that wouldn't normally benefit from your proficiency bonus, you still don't add the bonus to the check.
 For that check your proficiency bonus is 0, given the fact that multiplying 0 by any number is still 0.
 For instance, if you lack proficiency in the History skill, you gain no benefit from a feature that lets you double your proficiency bonus when you make Intelligence (History) checks.

-In general, you don’t multiply your proficiency bonus for attack rolls or saving throws.
+In general, you don't multiply your proficiency bonus for attack rolls or saving throws.
 If a feature or effect allows you to do so, these same rules apply.

 #### Contests

-Sometimes one character’s or monster’s efforts are directly opposed to another’s.
+Sometimes one character's or monster's efforts are directly opposed to another's.
 This can occur when both of them are trying to do the same thing and only one can succeed, such as attempting to snatch up a tek ring that has fallen on the floor.
 This situation also applies when one of them is trying to prevent the other one from accomplishing a goal— for example, when a monster tries to force open a door that an adventurer is holding closed.
 In situations like these, the outcome is determined by a special form of ability check, called a contest.

 Both participants in a contest make ability checks appropriate to their efforts.
 They apply all appropriate bonuses and penalties, but instead of comparing the total to a DC, they compare the totals of their two checks.
 The participant with the higher check total wins the contest.
 That character or monster either succeeds at the action or prevents the other one from succeeding.